TS-Reasoner: Aligning Time Series Foundation Models with LLM Reasoning: for Temporal Reasoning

 \subsection{Model Architecture}

-Given a natural language context $\mathcal{X}$ and a corresponding set of time series $\mathcal{S} =\{ \mathcal{T}_0, \mathcal{T}_1, \ldots, \mathcal{T}_{K} \}$, we first project both into a shared embedding space.
-Specifically, for each time series $\mathcal{T}_i \in \mathbb{R}^{L_i}$, where $L_i$ is the length of the series, we first apply instance normalization to standardize its distribution to zero mean and unit variance.
+Given a natural language context $\mathcal{X}$ and a corresponding set of time series $\mathcal{S} = \{ \mathcal{T}_1, \mathcal{T}_2, \ldots, \mathcal{T}_{K} \}$, we first project both into a shared embedding space.
+Specifically, for each time series $\mathcal{T}_i \in \mathbb{R}^{L_i}$, where $L_i$ is the length of the series, we first apply a value-preserved normalization: we subtract the mean of the series $\mu_i$, and further divide the centered series by a scale factor per series $s_i$ when its magnitude exceeds a fixed stability range.
 This preprocessing step ensures that the model is robust to shifts and scales in the input data.
+Meanwhile, to preserve the absolute magnitude information, the offset $\mu_i$ and scale $s_i$ are inserted into the corresponding time-series placeholder in $\mathcal{X}$ as plain-text numerical tokens, from which the original values can be exactly recovered.
 Subsequently, we partition the normalized time series into a sequence of non-overlapping patches, each of a fixed length $P$.
-This patching strategy yields a sequence of $N_i = \lfloor L_i / P \rfloor$ patches, transforming the time series into a tensor $\mathcal{T}_{i}^p \in \mathbb{R}^{N_i \times P}$.
+This patching strategy yields a sequence of $N_i = \lfloor L_i / P \rfloor$ patches, transforming the time series into a tensor $\mathcal{T}_{i}^{p} \in \mathbb{R}^{N_i \times P}$.
 These patches are then encoded using the TSFM, which acts as our time series feature extractor.
 The TSFM processes the sequence of patches and produces a sequence of embedding vectors:

 where $d_{\text{ts}}$ denotes the dimension of the time series embeddings.
 Concurrently, the natural language context $\mathcal{X}$ is tokenized and fed into the pre-trained LLM's embedding layer.
 This process converts the textual input into a sequence of contextualized token embeddings: